rognan/deno-gradle-plugin/.github/CONTRIBUTING.md

 ## Suggesting Features

 [GitHub issues](https://github.com/rognan/deno-gradle-plugin/issues) is used to track new features.

-When suggesting a feature, please include a description of the problem you need solved and any requirements.
-If you have a suggestion on how to solve the issue, please include it in the description.
+When suggesting a feature, please include a description of the problem you need solved and
+any requirements.
+If you have a suggestion on how to solve the issue, feel free to include
+it in the description.

 ## Making Changes

-Before spending time coding and submitting a pull request, please reach out to talk about your proposed changes beforehand by opening an [issue](https://github.com/rognan/deno-gradle-plugin/issues).
-This will help minimize the amount of effort and time you put into it.
+To help minimize the amount of time and effort you put into it, please reach out to talk
+about your proposed changes by opening an [issue](https://github.com/rognan/deno-gradle-plugin/issues).

 For any non-trivial change, create a short design document explaining: